 I’ve met enough small business owners to know that there are still plenty of you out there who have yet to move into the 21st century.
 For whatever reason, you’re still doing plenty of stuff that could be automated in your business.
-Or you’re doing things yourself that could be accomplished more efficiently by outsourcing to an expert.

 Now is the time to take action.
 You simply cannot continue to do things the same way and expect different results, especially in this down economy.
 You will not survive.

 Your primary focus, if your business is living on the edge between a red or black bottom line, should be cash flow.
 And to increase cash flow you have to sell.
 Anything that takes you away from selling is a threat to your cash flow.

 That’s why when I read the Intuit “Get Paid” survey results, I just shook my head.
 The survey included responses from 751 small business owners with fewer than 10 employees.

 According to the results, 66 percent of small businesses still hand-write invoices, use word processing programs and spreadsheets, or simply don’t have a standardized method.